mortimerluka/OTIS-R/README.md

 - Reach_4.m
 - Reach_5.m

 Load all Matlab and data files into the same folder.
 Insert your measured sodium chloride concentrations into the Excel files (e.g., Reach 1.xlsx).
-Open the Matlab file "NaCl_conversion.mat" and run the code.
+Open the Matlab file "NaCl_conversion.m" and run the code.
 The code will generate matrices (e.g., NaClReach1.mat) containing the preprocessed data required for calibration.
 Similarly, open the file "Rn_conversion.m" to preprocess radon activities.
 Adapt these Matlab Files according to your study design and settings.
 To run the OTIS-R calibration, select one of the two assumptions and open the corresponding folder after data preprocessing.

 ### Calibration assuming only lateral groundwater inflow
 The folder contains the following files: